 Full FASmail Accounts

-The default (free) size of FASmail User accounts is 5Gb.
-Even though this is five times the size of our former Interchange e-mail quota, some department members find themselves reaching that limit.
-There are several solutions.
+The default (free) size of FASmail User accounts is 8Gb.
+If you find yourself reaching that limit, there are several solutions.

 Contact Psychiatry.IT@ubc.ca and indicate;

 - CWL user name associated with your FASmail account

 Do you get too much unwanted e-mail (SPAM)?
 Here are a few ways to reduce it.

 - If you formerly had an UBC Interchange account, you may find that one of the largest sources is e-mail forwarded from your old address.
 If forwarding from your Interchange address is no longer needed, remove the email forwarding.
 If you feel the need for a vacation message to any correspondents, that may not have your current alias or e-mail, it’s best to direct them to the UBC Directory, so that automated e-mail address scanners have a harder time getting your FASmail address.
 You can disable forwarding at https://web.interchange.ubc.ca/account/forward.cfm

 - Enable Junk Mail filtering, if you are using an Outlook client with cached mode enabled.
 You can turn on cached mode in Outlook 2010 by clicking the “File” tab, then “Account Settings”, then “Account Settings”, then double click your account (usually only one listed) on the “E-mail” tab, before checking “Use Cached Exchange Mode”, “Next”, “Finish” and closing the “Account Settings” window.

 If Cached Mode is turned on, you can click on the “Junk” drop down menu in the ribbon in Outlook 2010 and select “Junk E-mail Options…”.

 Set the scanning level to Low.
 This will save Junk mail into a Junk Mail folder on the server.
 You will have to monitor this folder to ensure that there are no false positives in it.